Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 side of the rightmost monitor.
 Step two handles the movement of all monitors that exist on the right or the bottom of the changed monitor.
 Step three handles the checking for overlaps among all monitors.
 This is done by looping over all monitors and checking each monitor against the other.

 In @complex-rearrangement-function, step three is visualized.

 #let code = "
 // Step 1 and 2: omitted
 // (false, false)
 // first: already used flag -> don't check for overlaps
-// against the same monitors just in opposite order
 // second: bool flag to indicate overlap let mut overlaps = vec![(false, false); monitors.len()];
 // check for overlaps